Korey Robertson

 Korey Deuntae Robertson (born June 22, 1995) is an American former football wide receiver.
 He played college football at Southern Miss.

-Early years
+Early life

 Robertson attended Greenwood High School in Greenwood, Mississippi.
 As a senior, he had 50 receptions for 775 yards and six touchdowns.
 For his high school career, he caught 147 passes for 2,340 yards and 26 touchdowns.
 Robertson committed to play football for the Southern Miss Golden Eagles in June 2013.

 College career

 Robertson did not play as a true freshman in 2014 and chose to redshirt.

 As a redshirt freshman in 2015, Robertson played in all 14 of Southern Mississippi's games, catching 14 passes for 200 yards and three touchdowns.

 In 2016, Robertson appeared in all 13 games of the season.
 He had 37 receptions for 437 yards and three touchdowns.

 As a redshirt junior in 2017, Robertson broke out, and once again appeared in all 13 games.
 He caught 76 passes for 1,106 yards and 12 touchdowns.
 He was named to the C-USA's 2017 First-team.
 After the season, Robertson declared for the 2018 NFL draft.